House prices in WC1X, London

 Prices by property type

-Median sold price and £/m² by type across WC1X.
+Median sold price, £/m² and share of the market, by type, across WC1X.

-The most-traded type in WC1X, Islington is flat / maisonette (195 sales, median £1,008,800), which tends to set the tone of the area.
+The most-traded type in WC1X, London is flat / maisonette (195 sales, median £1,008,800), which tends to set the tone of the area.
 Flats (£1,008,800) and houses (~£1,690,000) trade well apart, so the headline figure moves a lot with the mix of what's for sale.
-Priced by size, homes here work out at roughly £12,112 per square metre — a useful yardstick when a listing's asking price looks high or low for its floor area.
+Priced by size, homes here work out at roughly £12,115 per square metre — a useful yardstick when a listing's asking price looks high or low for its floor area.
+Priced by the square metre, the common property types in WC1X, London trade within about 1% of each other — so choosing between them is more about lifestyle than value.

 The WC1X market: activity & mix